Spectrum of Schr\"odinger operators on subcovering graphs: Main results

-Now we formulate a simple criterion for the subcovering $\cG_\gt$ to be isospectral to the original periodic graph $\cG$.
+We describe the spectrum of the Schr\"odinger operator $H_\gt$ on the subcovering $\cG_\gt$.
 Denote by $K_j^\pm$ the level sets corresponding to the band edges $\l_j^\pm$ of the Schr\"odinger operator $H$ on $\cG$, i.e.,

 where $\l_j(\cdot)$ are the band functions of $H$.